RedisLabs/redislabs-docs/content/rv/_index.md

 ---

-Redis Cloud Pro delivers a cost-effective, fully managed Database-as-a-Service (DBaaS) offering hosted on your Cloud account.
+Redis Cloud Pro delivers a cost-effective, fully managed Database-as-a-Service (DBaaS) offering, fully hosted on public clouds.

 Redis Cloud Pro is based on the proven Redis Enterprise technology, serving thousands of customers of our [Redis Enterprise